ElevenfiftyAcademy/wd-styleguide/styleguide.md

 # EFA WD Styleguide

 In this document you will find:
-- mostly rules (❗),
+- mostly rules (❗ or ‼️),
-- some rules that amount to "pick one option and be consistent" (❓⁉️), and
+- some rules that amount to "pick one option and be consistent" (⁉️), and
 - a few suggestions (🔶).